-This major addresses problems and methods related to the processing and analysis of signals, images and data.
-The training includes both methodological and application modules, practical work being an important part of the course.
+The Imaging, Signals and Data Science major course addresses problems and methods related to the processing and analysis of signals, images and data.
+It includes both methodological and application modules as well as practical work which is an important part of the course.

-The problems of image and data processing and analysis (Data Science) are becoming increasingly important in the activities of companies and research structures.
-This evolution is due to the massive availability of data (more and more powerful scientific imagers, data generated by human activities and connected objects), which must be exploited.
-Students have the possibility to follow a Master’s dual degree program via the Image and Data course of the Imaging, Robotics and Biomedical Engineering Master's degree.
+The issues linked to image and data processing and analysis (Data Science) are becoming increasingly important for companies and research structures.
+This evolution is due to the growing need to process the massive availability of data (more and more powerful scientific imagers, data generated by human activities and connected objects.
+Students have the possibility to follow a Master’s dual degree program via the Image and Data course from the Imaging, Robotics and Biomedical Engineering Master's degree.

 Electronics and Embedded Systems

-Through the Electronics and Embedded Systems major, students are able to complete their skills in Electronics acquired during the first two years with concepts specific to the design of embedded systems (methodologies for designing complex heterogeneous systems, high frequency and radio frequency circuits, modulation/demodulation, programming) including a project to build an embedded system.
+Through the Electronics and Embedded Systems major course, students are able to complete their skills in Electronics acquired during their first two years of studies with concepts that are specific to the design of embedded systems (methodologies for designing complex heterogeneous systems, high frequency and radio frequency circuits, modulation/demodulation, programming), including a “Build an embedded system” project.

-Considering the omnipresence of embedded systems in a wide variety of fields such as automotive, avionics, medical instrumentation, biotechnology, environment, industrial process control, consumer electronics, etc., the specialization in Electronics and Embedded Systems coupled with the general engineering program at Télécom Physique Strasbourg provide them with all the necessary assets to meet these challenges, which naturally places them at the intersection of different fields.
+Considering the omnipresence of embedded systems in a wide variety of fields such as the automotive industry, avionics, medical instrumentation, biotechnology, environment, industrial process control, consumer electronics, etc., the specialization in Electronics and Embedded Systems coupled with the general engineering program at Télécom Physique Strasbourg, which naturally brings students at the intersection of different fields, provides them with the necessary assets to meet engineering challenges,.

-Students enrolled in the 3rd year of this major have access to the Master's degree in Science and Technology with a major in Applied Physics and Physical Engineering and a specialization in Micro and Nanoelectronics.
+Students enrolled in the the third year of this course can access the Master's degree in Science and Technology with a major in Applied Physics and Physical Engineering as well as a specialization in Micro and Nanoelectronics.

 Systems Engineering, Control Theory and Vision

-The courses in this major aim to provide students with transversal skills in the fields of robotics, computer vision, advanced control and industrial computing, with a considerable period dedicated to practice in the form of projects.
+The courses in this major aim to provide students with cross-disciplinary skills in the fields of robotics, computer vision, advanced control and industrial computing.
+In addition, a considerable portion of the program is allocated to projects.

-The Engineers must be capable of meeting the new challenges related to the factory of the future (robotics, field networks, connected objects, supervision systems), autonomous systems (autonomous vehicles, drones, personal assistance) and energy transition (smart-grids, energy optimization, sustainable engineering).
+The Engineers must be able to meet the new challenges related to the factory of the future (robotics, field networks, connected objects, supervision systems), as well as autonomous systems (autonomous vehicles, drones, personal assistance) and energy transition (smart-grids, energy optimization, sustainable engineering).

 The skills acquired allow for the modeling, simulation, control and optimization of complex dynamic systems.
-These systems use information not only from simple sensors, but also from more sophisticated sensors that have recently appeared in the industry, such as the cameras used to control a manipulator arm or a mobile robot in real time.
+These systems use information from simple sensors as much as from more sophisticated sensors that have recently appeared in the industry, such as cameras used to control a manipulator arm or a mobile robot in real time.

-Dual degree programs are available through the Control Theory and Robotics course of the Imaging, Robotics and Biomedical Engineering Master’s degree.
+Dual degree programs are accessible through the Control Theory and Robotics course of the Imaging, Robotics and Biomedical Engineering Master’s degree.

 Internships and career opportunities

-The 5 companies that receive the most number of students on internship:
+The top 5 companies that receive the highest number of students on internship: